 Kind of ironic because this past week was the beginning of a long stretch of travel and our kitchen table is about to start collecting dust.
 Although I did make it to the dinner table last night, dinner consisted of Trader Joe's corn and roasted red pepper soup with frozen veggie dumplings.
 Not exactly a blog-able "get back to the table" meal, but hey, it got us to the table.

 But for most, the start of September means the start of home cooked, family friendly meals on the reg.
 What better time to start a habit of cooking at home?
-I truly believe the simple act of cooking at home more often is the most beneficial thing you can do for your health.
-So trade in takeout pizza for this cauliflower crust pizza!
+I truly believe the simple act of cooking at home more often is one of the most beneficial thing you can do for your health.

 After seeing a recipe for cauliflower crust pizza on one of my favorite blogs and not a paleo/low carb site, I decided maybe cauliflower crust pizza was more than a "guilt free" way to enjoy pizza.
 Maybe, this crazy vegetable crust pizza actually tasted good.